jackrusher/geometer/README.md

 5. If you're using `emacs`, `cider-eval-buffer`.

-6. Begin evaluating forms, perhaps tinkering with the model definition in `app.cljs` to change the shape/colors projected on the WebGL canvas.
+6. Begin evaluating forms.

 N.B.
-Saving `app.cljs` will trigger recompilation of the entire file and an automatic reload of the namespace.
+Saving any `cljs` file will trigger recompilation of the entire file and an automatic reload of the namespace.
+The current model and view rotation are defined using `defonce` to avoid jankiness.